ufocjrufo/Image-Caption/README.md

 # Group 8 Project: Image Caption

 ## Description
-Our project aims at automatically generating a single sentence describing the content of a previously unseen image.
 We run all the training and testing and validation on windows 10 with a GTX1060 GPU.
 We also tested the codes on datahub in the server (ECE 228 - Machine Learn for Phys Applic - Gerstoft [SP20] ucsdets/ece228-tf2-notebook:latest, Python 3, nbgrader (1 GPU, 8 CPU, 32G RAM)).
 The  **demo.ipynb** and **EvalDemo.ipynb** could run perfectly while the **train.py** needs pytorch to work.

 ## Requirements